jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💻 **Add New Day**

-Adding a new date to the Data worksheet is easy with VBA usage.
+Adding a new date to the Dashboard worksheet is easy with VBA usage.
 After clicking on the button, today's date is automatically added.
 What's more, the macro was created in a way that ensures that only the date and formulas are copied to the next day, while not duplicating the previous work amount values.

 <img width="370" height="279" alt="image" src="https://github.com/user-attachments/assets/57750589-b7c8-493f-b06c-512f7bdaa4aa" />